liamnewmarch/blog/content/posts/promises.md

 ---
 date: 2014-07-14
+title: Making Promises – Building a script loader with ES6 Promises
 summary: Remember when promises were the hot new thing?
 This article does too.
-layout: posts/post.njk
-tags: post
-title: Making Promises – Building a script loader with ES6 Promises
 ---

 Promises are making a big splash in the JavaScript world.
 They are a way of handling _asynchronous logic_ in a way that avoids nested callbacks.
 In this post I hope to explain why Promises are useful, and how you can start using them today.